Barco Escape: History

 Barco Escape debuted in theaters in September 2014 with the film The Maze Runner featuring select scenes in the three-screen format.

-In September 2014, Tony Bennett and Lady Gaga recorded a performance in Brussels Grande Place plaza to mark the release of their Cheek to Cheek jazz record.
+In September 2014, Tony Bennett and Lady Gaga recorded a performance in Brussels Grand-Place to mark the release of their Cheek to Cheek jazz record.
 The concert was filmed using 15 RED Epic Dragon cameras feeding three separate panels, including the panoramic shots.

 In April 2015, Barry Films announced the release of their upcoming horror film The Hell Within in the format.
 Barco signed a five-year multi-title deal with 20th Century Fox to release films in the format.
 A Barco Escape set-up was installed in one of the Fox Studios cinema rooms as part of the deal.
 Posse Films collaborated with Barco to release the film Racer's Heart, a story based on NASCAR Hall of Fame member Bobby Allison in the format.

 In 2015, Barco announced a deal with Jerry Bruckheimer to produce one new movie and one reimagined version of a previous film.

 In February 2016, director Mark Waugh announced he would shoot an outdoor survival feature film natively in the format.
 The film will be shot on location with a single camera using wide-angle lenses.
 The film will be released through Rock Pile Productions.

 In April 2016, Barco signed a collaboration agreement with Cross Creek Productions in order to release one film in the format by the end of 2017.
 Similarly, Barco also signed an agreement with Fundamental Films to release two or more of their films in the format, with 24 Hours to Live to be the first film to do so.

 Minds Eye Entertainment planned to release six films filmed in the Barco Escape format, starting with The Recall.

 By July 2016, the technology was installed in 24 theaters in six countries.

 On 8 February 2018, Barco announced the closure of the Barco Escape business.